jibundeyare/cours/doctrine-orm.md

 ### Relations cardinales entre entités

-Il existe trois types de relations cardinales entre entités :
+Il existe quatre types de relations cardinales entre entités :

+- `one to one`
 - `one to many`
 - `many to one`
 - `many to many`